DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 - GROMACS or similar? https://www.gromacs.org/tutorial_webinar.html
 - Speed tests for pytorch
   - real world Pytorch examples would be good
-- MPICH with slurm for more options?
+- MPICH with slurm for more options? --> No. MPICH comes with Hydra which supports slurm
 - Can we do better than 25GB/s?
   - Maybe through some slurm configs to select NICs?
 - are the pure RCCL tests necessary?